lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 - `pretagging_debug=True` add a few images to the report for debugging showing showing the image with the bounding box predictions.

+  .. note:: The debug mode for pretagging is currently not available for video
+            datasets.

 The final docker run command to enable pretagging as well as pretagging_debug should look like this: